LukeStashWalker/stashwalker/README.md

 ## Tip

-- if you run into memory issues you can do the following: runner -> installations -> your installation -> ... -> edit -> more options -> update the value of xmx in JVM arguments to 4G or higher
+- if you run into Minecraft memory issues you can do the following: runner -> installations -> your installation -> ... -> edit -> more options -> update the value of xmx in JVM arguments to 4G or higher

 ## Contact